embassynetwork/modernomad/how-to-run.md

 - browse through settings.py. make note of the location of the media directory and media_url, and any other settings of interest.
 - run `./manage.py syncdb` to create and sync the models of installed apps (and create an admin user)
-- run `./manage.py migrate` to set up the migrations
+- run `./manage.py migrate --initial` to set up the migrations

 now you should be able to run the software:
 - `./manage.py runserver [port]`